 The abbreviation NFT stands for “non-fungible token.”
 In economic terms, “fungible” denotes a good or asset that can be substituted for another, substantively identical, good or asset.
 For example, units of traditional currency, common shares of stocks, precious metals and units of cryptocurrency like Bitcoin are considered fungible items.
 Conversely, artworks and collectibles are considered non-fungible as, generally, they cannot be traded for identical items of the same value and possess unique properties.

 The majority of discussion surrounding NFTs today pertains to their use as metaphors, or symbols, of ownership of unique digital assets — most often digital images such as artwork or photos, but also audio files, videos or, in theory, any digital file.

-- Twitter founder Jack Dorsey’s first tweet, $2.9 million, on auction platform Valuables by Cent, in early 2021
+- Twitter founder Jack Dorsey’s first tweet, sold for $2.9 million, on auction platform Valuables by Cent, in early 2021

 - Musician Grimes sold 10 pieces of digital art, including images and short videos, as NFTs for $10 million on Nifty Gateway, in early 2021

-- The NBA sells NFTs of athletes and dramatic plays through NBA Top Shot, resulting in more than $600 million in sales since its launch
+- The NBA sells NFTs of athletes and dramatic plays through NBA Top Shot, resulting in more than $1 billion in sales since its launch.

 When I buy an NFT, do I own the copyrights to the image?